Rowan is 10 years old and has been attending CFCE for 6 years.

 Maddie’s parents describe her experience: “Madeleine had the pleasure of starting Conductive Ed in July at the intense 3-week long, 5-day a week, 6-hour a day summer camp.
 During camp Maddie developed her strength, confidence and abilities in not only learning to walk, but all areas of her life.
 She started to feed herself, participate in her self-care routines such as dressing and undressing, communicating with her family and friends by utilizing her talker AND taking up to 6 unassisted steps!
 To say the least, it was a big summer for Madeleine.
 So much progress was made at summer camp that we did all we could to rearrange her packed therapy schedule to allow for weekly group CE classes and private at home sessions.
 After only 4 weeks of group classes, Maddie is now reliably taking up to 12 controlled, unassisted steps, often to reach something she’s been longing to play with for years.
 We love how the independence Maddie is gaining through the help of CE is uncovering more and more of her personality."

-Keagan is 5 years old and has been attending CFCE for almost a year
+Keagan is 9 years old and has been attending CFCE over 3 years.

 Keagan has a TBI and a cheerful laugh.